Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical trials: Introduction

 Distributional representations of time series data are typically obtained over a period of time when disease evolution is unlikely and the observed variability can be assigned to natural and reversible biological changes.
 For example, in studies of diabetes using CGM monitoring, one could reasonably assume that the disease does not progress too much during one month, but detectable differences can be observed over longer periods of monitoring.
-This partition leads to a longitudinal study where the measurement at every time point (in this case a four week interval) is a distribution (the CGM distribution over a four-week period).
-This is a new data structure and methodological problem that occur directly from an important scientific problem.
-In particular, there is substantial interest in identifying the factors that affect the longitudinal dynamics of glucose and quantifying their deterministic and irreversible effects on glucose control.
+This partition leads to a longitudinal study where the measurement at every time point (in this case a four week interval) is a distribution (of CGM measurements over a four-week period).
+This is a new methodological problem inspired by a new data structure generated by a new and important scientific study.
+In particular, there is substantial interest in identifying the factors that affect the longitudinal dynamics of glucose and quantifying their effect on glucose control.
+To address this challenge, we propose the first multilevel functional model where the response is the cumulative distribution function (or, equivalently, the quantile function), and the predictors are scalar variables.

-To address this challenge, we propose the first multilevel functional model where the response is a quantile function, and the predictors are scalar variables.
-Methods are motivated by and applied to a clinical trial conducted by The Juvenile Diabetes Research Foundation Continuous Glucose Monitoring Study Group.
-The study evaluated the efficacy of CGM in controlling glucose in study participants with type 1 diabetes compared to a group of study participants with type 1 diabetes who were blinded to CGM information.
-The scientific problem is to investigate how baseline patient characteristics and CGM monitoring impact glycemic control.
+The methods are motivated by and applied to a clinical trial conducted by the Juvenile Diabetes Research Foundation Continuous Glucose Monitoring Study Group.
+The study evaluated the efficacy of CGM in controlling glucose in study participants with type 1 diabetes compared to a group of study participants with type 1 diabetes who were blinded to the CGM information.
+The scientific problem is to investigate how baseline patient characteristics and CGM monitoring impact glycaemic control.
 The study duration was 26 weeks, which for this analysis was partitioned into six four-week intervals and a single two-week period ($26=6\times 4 +2$).
 The quantile function was calculated for every study participant and every interval to reduce the within- and between-day variability of the quantile function estimation.

+Our approach provides three major innovations: (1) modeling the entire cdf and preserving its monotonicity; (2) accounting for the cdfs correlation (because they are measured on the same individual), continuity (results are robust to the choice of the probability grid), and differential error (e.g., medians have lower variability than $0.99$ quantiles); and (3) preserving the family-wise error when the observed data are longitudinal samples of cdfs.
+The goal is to provide a new set of methodological tools for analyzing modern CGM data sets designed to detect subtle alterations in the glucose--metabolism homeostasis.